Akt-AI/autonomy-labs/docs/TROUBLESHOOTING.md

 Set `ENABLE_INDEXING=1` in your environment and restart the container.

+## Website indexing fails (“Host is not allowed”)

+Website indexing blocks private/localhost targets to reduce SSRF risk.
+Use a public `http(s)` URL and keep indexing within the same origin.

 ## Terminal shows vertical/1-column text

 This usually means the terminal “fit” ran while the terminal view was hidden or at size 0.